phani-training/Securiton-DotnetCoreTraining/Readme.md

     - Microsoft.EntityFrameworkCore
     - Microsoft.EntityFrameworkCore.SqlServer
     - Microsoft.EntityFrameworkCore.Tools.
-2. Implement the classs for the Entity and DBContext, refer the CodeFirstApproach.cs file.
+2. Implement the classs for the Entity and DBContext, refer the CodeFirst.cs file.
 3. Open the Package Manager Console and run the following commands:
 	- add-migration migrationName-version
 	- update-database